 This post is for information only.
 You are responsible for reviewing and using this information appropriately.
 This content doesn’t contain and isn’t meant to provide legal, tax, or business advice.
 Requirements are updated frequently and you should make sure to do your own research and reach out to professional legal, tax, and business advisers, as needed.
 Businesses outside of Tennessee will have different steps and requirements.
 To sell products using the Shopify platform, you must comply with the laws of the jurisdiction of your business and your customers, the Shopify Terms of Service, the Shopify Acceptable Use Policy, and any other applicable policies.

 Tennessee is enjoying rapid growth, as Americans migrate to the state from other parts of the country, drawn to Tennessee’s low cost of housing, major factories, and competitive corporate tax rate.
-Setting up as an LLC is a great way to get your business up and running in the Volunteer State.
+Setting up as an LLC is a great way to start a business in the Volunteer State.
 Here are 12 steps to make it happen.

 How to start an LLC in Tennessee